Zabrane/qlnd/doc/LightningTickerplants.md

 $q qlnd.p
 ```

-However, prior to loading, you may need to set the `LND_DIR` environmental variable to location of your `.lnd.conf` file,
+However, prior to loading, you may need to set the `LND_DIR` environmental variable to the location of your `.lnd.conf` file,
 if it is not in the default location `$HOME/.lnd`.

 ```bash